xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 5. Eject USB from PC, plug it in IHU’s USB port.
 6. When the script start executing, IHU shows “Wireless Charging” screen.
 Wait patiently for around 1 min.
 7. Once script ended, IHU shows Settings app.
 Apps is now uninstalled.

+## Known Issue
+1. Steering wheel control are not working in AA, CP, Spotify, etc...
+Only works on stock Media app.
+2. Intermediate issue with Autokit 2022.06.27.1555.

 ## Important Notes
 1. If you are working with MacOS, read [this additional steps](https://github.com/xeon1989/Proton-X50-APK-Installer-ATLAS/issues/5) by fevernova90.
-1. QDLink will be disabled as it clashes with Android Auto wired.
+2. QDLink will be disabled as it clashes with Android Auto wired.
 In case you need QDLink, Uninstall script will re-enable it.
-2. It is recommended to disable notification of some apps such as Android Auto and Spotify.
+3. It is recommended to disable notification of some apps such as Android Auto and Spotify.
-3. If you installed apps with any method other than this Installation Script, please DO NOT PROCEED with this scripts.
+4. If you installed apps with any method other than this Installation Script, please DO NOT PROCEED with this scripts.
 The Installation / Uninstallation script WILL NOT WORK as it is not compatible.

 ## TODO
 - Optimization of ATLAS